TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

     ##  999:  1.33421477  0.2147001
     ## 1000:  0.48826897 -0.1454968

-This object is, to the computer:
+This object is located in the computer at:

 {% highlight r %}
 tracemem(dt)